hm-lang/core/proposals/README.md

 hand side of an expression like `X = 5`, we know that we're referring to `X` as a reference, and we extend that to function calls like `do_something(X)`.
 Note that it's possible to pass by value as well; see [passing by reference or by value](#pass-by-reference-or-pass-by-value).
-However, to avoid most surprises, arguments are passed by *readonly* reference.
+However, to avoid most surprises, by default arguments are passed by *readonly* reference.
 See [passing by reference gotchas](#passing-by-reference-gotchas)) for the edge cases.

 In hm-lang, determining the number of elements in a container uses the same